Vichingo455/office-downloader/README.md

 Q: Can I contribute to this project?

 A: Yes, of course.
 Fork tge repo and when you are ready to contribute open a pull request

+Q: Which version of Windows did Office Downloader support?

+A: Windows 8.1, Windows 10 and Windows 11, all x86 or x64